lechtung/SyncPK/README.md

 bash -c "$(curl -fsSL https://raw.githubusercontent.com/lechtung/SyncPK/main/install.sh)"
 ```

-*During the installation, you will be prompted (via an interactive blue UI) to enter your Plex IP, Plex Token, and a Master Password to secure the API.*
+*During the installation, you will be prompted to enter your Plex IP, your TMDB API Key, and a Master Password.
+The script will handle the Plex Token securely via the OAuth PIN link.*

 ---